30 Days FREE!!

 Red Bell Don't miss a post!

 You can also subscribe to our posts by using the "Red Bell" in the bottom right corner.
 This way you know what the post is about before you come and read.
 If you missed our article on the 3 Most Painful Pressure Points you can read it right here!
 If you have any questions please comment below!
+Also take a look at the 5 Misconceptions about Gun Defense!

 Also share this an other content with friends on social media.
 Help spread the teachings of the science of pressure point self defense.